chauff/IN4325/README.md

 **core IR interviews** on March 14/15 are also scheduled this way. *Once again: one timeslot per group!*

 ### Applied NLP
 During weeks 3.6 to 3.8 between 9am and 11:30am at least two staff members will be available to help groups with their NLP projects.
-We are trialing a Doodle for this part: https://doodle.com/meetme/qc/MvGrwvAyGn
+You can sign up for 15 minute timeslots on TU Delft's queue system: https://queue.ewi.tudelft.nl/
+The support hours are offered in building 28, please come to the waiting area near room W04.900 (Nava Tintarev's office).
+**NLP interviews** on April 11/12 are also scheduled this way. *Once again: one timeslot per group!*

 ## :clock130: Course schedule